Child Psychologist in London

 When working with children and young people, she involves the parents by means of regular meetings.
 This gives parents an opportunity to discuss further any problematic areas and review progress.
 Aside from her private practice, Theodora has worked as a therapist in various settings such as the NHS, children’s homes, schools, and organisations supporting homeless young people.

-She has experience working with clients on various issues affecting their well-being such as trauma, abuse, depression, anxiety, phobias, panic attacks, anger issues, obsessive compulsive behaviour, self-esteem, loss and bereavement, self-harm, problems in intimacy, Autism, Aspergers and ADHD.
-She has wide experience working with children and young people who present challenging behaviour.
+She has experience working with clients on various issues affecting their well-being such as trauma, abuse, depression, anxiety, phobias, panic attacks, anger issues, obsessive compulsive behaviour, self-esteem, loss and bereavement, self-harm, problems in intimacy, Autism, Aspergers and ADHD and challenging behaviour.

-Psychological therapy for children and infants.
+Psychological therapy for children & infants.
 What is it?

 A child psychologist focuses on understanding, preventing and treating emotional problems experienced by children.
 These professionals work collaboratively with the child and the parents in planning the therapy process.